-Mr. Lewis probably had the land sub-divided prior to his death in 1895, but this sub-division was not documented until 1902.
+Mr. Lewis probably had the land subdivided prior to his death in 1895, but this subdivision was not documented until 1902.
 At some point the land was sold to Mr. Galusha and also to a Mr John Clifford.
-Finally it was sold to developers; Gowell and Parce who built many of the homes in this area.
+Finally, it was sold to developers; Gowell and Yale Parce, who built many of the homes in this area.

-In June of 1926, the first of Faircoft Subdivision homes were started.
-The post Victorian years saw the emergence of American architecture such as the Dutch, Colonial Tudor Revival and the Bungalow or Craftsman style.
+In June of 1926, the first of Faircoft Subdivision homes was started.
+The post-Victorian years saw the emergence of American architecture such as the Colonial Revival, Tudor Revival and the Bungalow or Craftsman style.

-Delightful curved arches of the porticos held by fancy brackets adorn both the front and side entrances.
+Delightful curved arches of the porticos. held by corbels adorn both the front and side entrances.
 Attractive Craftsman style lanterns illustrating ships and lions flank the front entry.

-The home boasts multiple Craftsman features: gumwood trim, built in leaded glass bookcases beside the fireplace, a trundle table and benches in the kitchen, 6" crown moldings, and six leaded glass windows - two of which open from the vaulted area of the kitchen.
+The home boasts multiple Craftsman features: gumwood trim, built-in leaded-glass bookcases beside the fireplace, a trundle table and benches in the kitchen, six inch crown moldings, and six leaded-glass windows, two of which overlook the vaulted area of the kitchen.

 A new master bathroom with cherry cabinets and whirlpool bath was also added at this time.
-This room is light and bright because of a skylight and 3 leaded glass windows—two of which open into the vaulted area of the kitchen space.
+This room is light and bright because of a skylight and three leaded-glass windows, two of which open into the vaulted area of the kitchen space.

-Off the kitchen and dining room you can step out onto a stone patio and enjoy the pool and gardens of perennials, lilacs, azalea bushes, dogwood and apple trees.
-The original two-car garage on the Clifford side of the property has a craftsman style light fixture and brackets under the eaves.
+Off the kitchen and dining room, you can step out onto a stone patio and enjoy the pool and gardens of perennials, lilacs, azalea bushes, dogwood and apple trees.
+The original two-car garage on the Clifford side of the property has a Craftsman style light fixture and corbels under the eaves.

 3 Galusha Street